moxystudio/react-modal/README.md

 ### setAppElement

-Wrapper around [`react-modal`](https://github.com/reactjs/react-modal)'s `setAppElement` that not only binds the modal to the app element aswell as saves it to lock the scroll when a modal is open.
+Wrapper around [`react-modal`](https://github.com/reactjs/react-modal)'s `setAppElement` that binds the modal to the app element and locks the scroll on that element when a modal is open.

 ### Modal

-React component that locks the app element whenever modal is open.
+React component that locks the app element whenever a modal is open.
 Every prop passed to `Modal` will be passed to the base component ([`react-modal`](https://github.com/reactjs/react-modal)).

 ## Tests